algmoreno/ad-wedding/README.md

 - navbar mobile menu different background or bigger text
 - font/color change on "4.18.2026" and rsvp section of event details

-- guest page filtering (by yes/no, yes to certain events)
+- guest page filtering (by yes/no, view everyone )

 - add gifts to registry